martin2urban/sample-git-for-pluralsight/README.md

-# sample-git-for-pluralsight
+# Welcome to sample-git-for-pluralsight

-This is a sample repository for my Pluralsight course Eclipse for Java Developers
+This is a sample repository for my Pluralsight course Eclipse for Java Developers, used to push and fetch elements.